Tankless Hot Water Heaters vs Traditional: Find Your Perfect System

 - Climates: Best in mild to warm regions

-- Homes: Best in homes with basements, garages, or utility rooms with space
+- Homes: Best in homes with basements, garages, or utility rooms

-- Lifestyle Fit: Good for families with regular, moderate-to-high water usage.
+- Lifestyle Fit: Good for families with regular, moderate-to-high water usage

 4. Solar Water Heaters